robots-make-art-too/EECS_1720/docs/JS_OOP.md

 1. JavaScript is a lightweight, cross-platform, and interpreted scripting language.
    - lightweight: low memory usage
-   - cross-platform: can run on multiple frameworks, operating systems, machine architecture [^1]
+   - cross-platform: can run on multiple frameworks, operating systems, machine architecture[^1].
    - interpreted: debugging at run-time, can be modified while running, code is evaluated line-by-line
    - scripting: no scope, connects one language to another
      - scripting languages are a subset of programming languages (all scripting languages are programming languages but not all programming languages are scripting languages)